cloudmesh/classes/docs/source/lesson/system/ssh.rst

     The authenticity of host 'india.futuresystems.org (192.165.148.5)' can't be established.
     RSA key fingerprint is 11:96:de:b7:21:eb:64:92:ab:de:e0:79:f3:fb:86:dd.
-    Are you sure you want to continue connecting (yes/no)? yes
+    Are you sure you want to continue connecting (yes/no)?

-You have to type yes and press enter.
+You have to type ``yes`` to confirm host key verification.
 Then you will be logging into india.
-Other FutureSystem machines can be reached in the same fashion.
-Just replace the name india, with the appropriate FutureSystems resource name.
+Other FutureSystem machines can be reached in a same fashion.
+Just replace the name ``india``, with the appropriate FutureSystems resource name e.g. ``juliet``.

 .. |image21| image:: ../images/cygwim1.png